Healthy double soup: Red pepper and yellow pepper soups – mixed pepper soup recipe

 Use reduced or yellow sticker vegetables where you can.
 You won’t taste any difference but it will save money.

-If you use a soup maker remember to defrost any frozen vegetables first as it works much more smoothly that way.
-For this double soup recipe be sure to rinse out the soup maker between the red pepper soup and yellow pepper soup for the best results.
+For this double pepper soup recipe, be sure to rinse out the soup maker between the red pepper soup and yellow pepper soup for the best results.

-Soup is a great snack on cold winter evenings and could be a good alternative to other comfort foods.
 If you always make a little extra and freeze some you could have a choice in the freezer every time you need a snack or a bit of warmth.

 Soup is a great way to get extra vegetables into your diet.
-Why not add a mug of soup to a meal that doesn’t have vegetables in as an alternative to a side portion of vegetables for a change?
+Why not add a mug of soup to a meal that doesn’t have vegetables as an alternative to a side portion of vegetables for a change?

 Enjoying this double soup on a diet

-this is a really healthy soup so if you follow Slimming World, Weight Watchers (WW), Noom or any other weight loss plan this is a great recipe to try.
-It is of course important to check yourself any plan you follow and remember all nutritional information and ingredients are found in the recipe card below.
+This is a really healthy soup, so if you follow Slimming World, Weight Watchers (WW), Noom or any other weight loss plan this is a great recipe to try.

 This can be an expensive soup to make but if you buy the peppers reduced or have a few that need using up in the fridge then it is a really easy meal to make and impressive too!

-Freezing the double soup
+Freezing the double pepper soup

-This soup freezes really well but obviously you need to freeze each colour separately.
+This soup freezes really well but obviously, you need to freeze each colour separately.
 It is easy to reheat and then pour as per the recipe.

-As with any meal you pop in the freezer don’t forget to label it, unless you fancy a game of freezer roulette!
+As with any meal you pop in the freezer, don’t forget to label it, unless you fancy a game of freezer roulette!

 More recipes you might enjoy